Create a content search

 Microsoft 365 Groups

-After you run a Content search, the number of content locations and an estimated number of search results are displayed in the search statistics.
-You can also quickly view statistics, such as the content locations that have the most items that match the search query.
+After you run a search, the number of content locations and an estimated number of search results are displayed on the search flyout page.
+You can quickly view statistics, such as the content locations that have the most items that match the search query.
 After you run a search, you can preview the results or export them to a local computer.

-To have access to the Content search page to run searches and preview and export search results, an administrator, compliance officer, or eDiscovery manager must be a member of the eDiscovery Manager role group in the Security & Compliance Center.
+To access to the Content search tool in the compliance portal (to run searches and preview results and export results), an administrator, compliance officer, or eDiscovery manager must be a member of the eDiscovery Manager role group in the compliance portal.
 For more information, see Assign eDiscovery permissions.

-In the left navigation pane of the Microsoft 365 compliance center, click Show all, and then click Content search.
+In the left navigation pane of the compliance portal, click Content search.

 On the Content search page, click New search.

 Type a name for the search, an optional description that helps identify the search.
 The name of the search must be unique in your organization.

 On the Locations page, choose the content locations that you want to search.
 You can search mailboxes, sites, and public folders.